enel-gdh-educational/katacoda-scenarios/docker/part3/step2b.md

 `docker stop dockerchurn-container; docker rm dockerchurn-container`{{execute}}

-The network at this moment has not containers.
+The network at this moment has no containers.
 Then we run the container without `--network` parameter

 `docker run -d -p 8080:80 --name dockerchurn-container dockerchurn`{{execute}}